3D-Bear/quasar-electron-sharp-issue-repro/README.md

 * This works also perfectly fine in production mode on Linux with `npm run build:electron` and the run the app with `dist/electron/Packaged/Quasar\ Electron\ App\ with\ sharp-linux-x64/Quasar\ Electron\ App\ with\ sharp`

 * The problem occurs when launching the Windows build, as the module `sharp-win32-x64` is not resolved.
-When launching the app by double-clicking the icon, it failes with an error message and doesn't event launch the GUI part.
+When launching the app by double-clicking the icon, it fails with an error message and doesn't event launch the GUI part.

+The error message : `Could not load the "sharp" module using the win32-x64 runtime`

-* There is a [npm issue](https://github.com/npm/cli/issues/4828), making it difficult to get the `sharp-win32-x64` deployed alongside the other platform libs.
+- There is a [npm issue](https://github.com/npm/cli/issues/4828), making it difficult to get the `sharp-win32-x64` deployed alongside the other platform libs.
 However even if `sharp-win32-x64` is manually copied to the build folder (where I guess it should be normally), it is not resolved either.
 That is the purpose of the `&& cp ...` part in the `build:electron` script in `package.json`

 ## Commands